Tokyo Metropolitan Bureau of Transportation: Toei Subway

 Toei Subway operates 4 rapid transit (subway) lines which complement the 9 lines operated by Tokyo Metro.

 Tokyo Sakura Tram

 Tokyo Sakura Tram (the public name of the Toden Arakawa Line, the sole remaining line of Tokyo's once-extensive streetcar system) is a 30-station hybrid light rail/tram line.

 Nippori-Toneri Liner

 The Ueno Zoo Monorail carried passengers within the Ueno Zoo.

-Nippori-Toneri Liner is a 13-station, 9.7 km long automated guideway transit system which commened operation on March 30, 2008.
+Nippori-Toneri Liner is a 13-station, 9.7 km long automated guideway transit system which commenced operation on March 30, 2008.

 Ueno Zoo Monorail (Closed)

 Ueno Zoo Monorail was a 300 m long suspended monorail inside the grounds of Ueno Zoo which commenced operation on December 17, 1957.
 Operation was suspended on October 31, 2019, and never recommenced with the line being officially closed on December 27, 2023.

 Bus lines

 Toei operates local bus service in central Tokyo, generally to fill in the gaps unserved by the Tokyo Metro and Toei Subway networks.

 Most routes are designated by a kanji character followed by a two-digit route number.
 The initial character usually indicates the main railway station where the line terminates: for instance, 渋66 (Shibu 66) is a suburban route from Shibuya Station.
 Some routes replace the initial character with Latin letters, one prominent example being the RH01 service between Roppongi Hills and Shibuya.
 Others use a special character derived from the route, such as 虹01 (Niji [Rainbow] 01) which crosses the Rainbow Bridge.
 Some cross-town routes begin with the character 都 (to "metropolitan").

 As of March 2024, the Tokyo Metropolitan Government had added 73 fuel cell buses to its bus fleet operated by the Bureau of Transportation.